 Data review of entire neighborhoods is generally a good source for data collection.
-Appraisers drive entire neighborhoods to review the accuracy of our data and identify properties that require further evaluation.
+Appraisers drive entire neighborhoods to review the accuracy of our data and identify properties that have to be rechecked.
 Appraisers use the GIS and similar applications to help verify property characteristics.
 The sales validation effort in real property pertains to the collection of data of properties that have sold.
 In residential, the sales validation effort involves on-site inspection by field specialists and appraisers to verify the accuracy of the property characteristics data and confirmation of the sales price.
 In commercial, the commercial sales group is responsible for contacting grantee or grantor to confirm sales prices and to verify pertinent data.

 Property owners are one of the best sources for identifying incorrect data that generates a field check.
 Frequently, the property owner provides sufficient data to allow correction of records without having to send an appraiser on-site.
 As the CAD increases the amount of information available on the internet, property owner's requests to correct data inconsistencies will also increase.
-Property owners with/without access to the internet often submit letters notifying the CAD of inaccurate data.
+For the property owner without access to the internet, letters are often submitted notifying the CAD of inaccurate data.
 Properties identified in this manner are added to a work file and inspected at our earliest opportunity.